2025 BOTMC workshops

 INSTRUMENT WORKSHOPS

 There is NO PRE-REGISTRATION this year.
-You are welcome to arrive as much as 30 minutes before start time.
+You are welcome to arrive up to 30 minutes before start time.

 WORKSHOP FEES: this year, it will be sliding scale - pay what you can - nobody turned away for lack of funds.
 Cash is preferred.
 If you wish to pay via credit card, please come at least 20 minutes before start time, to allow time for processing.
 Suggested donation: $25 per workshop.
 If you can pay more, that will help offset those folks who can't afford the full fee.